VisioncreatorEarth/visioncreator/apps/app/src/routes/local/documentation/COMPOSITES-ARCHITECTURE.md

    - Examines variation relationships and direct connections
    - Supports multi-level ancestry relationships
    - Falls back to simple merge when no common ancestor is found
+   - Uses a recursive approach to find the nearest common ancestor

 2. **Key-Level Differential Analysis**
    - Analyzes differences at the JSON key level